Tell me more about United Way of San Luis Obispo County.

 The Workplace Program is an easy way to give back to your community.
 The money you contribute to United Way’s Community Impact Fund stays here, improving lives of hundreds of people in our community.
 You can also designate to any nonprofit you choose.
 It may be a local, national or international organization.
 You can make a one time gift or give through payroll deduction.
 The convenience and affordability of payroll deduction will provide you the opportunity to make a significant impact in the community without a significant impact on your wallet.
 You can launch the program without an informational meeting although a face to face meeting works the best.
 The average enrollment period lasts about two weeks.

 How is United Way of San Luis Obispo County creating an impact?

 We’re working with individuals, community leaders, local nonprofits and over 100 companies in our region to build partnerships and create programs that target the areas of education, income and health.
-Some current examples of United Way programs include 211 SLO County, Born Learning, Money Talks For Teens, and the Coast2Coast Rx and FamilyWize discount drug prescription cards.
+Some current examples of United Way programs include 211 SLO County, Born Learning, Money Talks, Youth Board and the Coast2Coast Rx and FamilyWize discount drug prescription cards.
 Additionally, Community Impact Fund grants are available to qualifying nonprofit organizations on an annual basis.

 How does United Way decide who gets Community Impact Fund grants?
 How do I know my money is really going to make a difference?